Our History80 years: A Testament to God's Faithfulness

 Location #1: St. Albans (1935)

 After recovering from typhoid fever, Mr. Maxwell rapidly grew in the faith.
-Growing weary of his denomination that questioned the authority of God’s Word, Mr. Maxwell launched out with a small band of believers and started his own Bible study in 1935.
-While the exact room is unknown, it was located somewhere near the intersection of Main Street and Pennsylvania Avenue in St. Albans.
+Growing weary of his denomination that questioned the authority of God’s Word, Mr. Maxwell launched out with a small band of believers and started his own Bible study in 1935, meeting in his own Maxwell’s Department Store (at the current location of 76 Olde Main Plaza).

 Location #2: South Charleston (1937)